 It's important to note that while higher temperatures can mean cleaner clothes, they can also do damage to more delicate clothing if you're not careful.

-Some washers feature a built-in sink with a scrubbing board and integrated water jet so you can easily pre-treat and hand-wash your laundry.
+Some brands, such as Samsung top load washers, feature a built-in sink with a scrubbing board and integrated water jet so you can easily pre-treat and hand-wash your laundry.
 The sink drops down from the lid for soaking and scrubbing, tilts back to pour clothes and water directly into the washer's tub, and collapses out of the way with the lid.
 You can then start the cycle from there or drain the pretreatment water first to start completely fresh.

 Many users love this feature for a wide variety of applications.
 In the past, pre-treating a stain required using the utility sink (if available), which often shared duties as a mud bin or other messy tasks.
 Having a dedicated sink in the washer itself means you can pre-treat clothes before a load without worrying about them ending up dirtier than they were before.